Burke-Lauenroth-Lab/workflow_guidelines/README.md

 The SOILWAT2 repository contains the __C__ code, as well as the testing and documentation, pertaining to the SOILWAT2 model.
 SOILWAT2 is a site-specific, daily ecohydrology model that tracks water as it moves through the environment.
 Within the C code you will find the series of equations that translates our knowledge of ecohydrology to a simulation framework.
 This model is the foundation of our research activities and most other repositories within this organization connect or interact with this model in some way.

 SOILWAT2 code is reserved to handle the ecological assumptions of how water moves through environment, based on a series of inputs.
 Inputs include daily weather, soils and vegetation information.
-Vegetation patterns are reflected seasonly, but are assumed stable for every year a simulation period, unless the CO2 functionality is turned on.
+Vegetation patterns are reflected seasonly, and are assumed stable for every year a simulation period, unless the CO2 functionality is turned on.
 The SOILWAT2 model is designed to function 'stand-alone', using files.in as inputs, to work with information passed via rSOILWAT2, or to work with information passed to or from STEPWAT2.

 Specifics about downloading, installing, and using SOILWAT2 can be found in the [SOILWAT2 README](https://github.com/DrylandEcology/SOILWAT2/blob/master/README.md).